parsamy/purchase-intent-ml-project/README.md

 ## How to run
 1. Clone the repo
-2. Run the notebook top to bottom — the dataset downloads automatically
+2. Run the notebook top to bottom, the dataset downloads automatically